Dear Ms. Vicki,

 It sounds like the real deal is that you want to be free to "get your groove on" with your boyfriend before he leaves.

-Whatever you do, be an adult woman and use protection because what you don't need is a little baby bun in your oven and then discover that your "great guy" has disappeared.
+Whatever you do, be an adult woman and use protection because what you don't need is a little baby bun in your oven and then to discover that your "great guy" has disappeared.

 But I do I hear you, Tracy.
 I have been there and done that, too.
-I remember trying to explain to my mother about how special my Army boyfriend was and how she should bend the rules a little to accommodate my "once in a lifetime love."
+I remember trying to explain to my mother about how special my Army boyfriend was and how she should bend the rules a little to accommodate my "once-in-a-lifetime love."

 She wasn't hearing it, either.

-Now, if you want to remain in their house you will have to follow their rules.
+Now, if you want to remain in their house, you will have to follow their rules.
 They probably won't go for you spending the night out with your boyfriend.

 I'm sure you will just make up some story about how you are spending the night with a girlfriend and you fell asleep on her sofa, right?
 Yep, there are women around the world who remember telling those same stories, LOL.

-My point is that it is probably better just be honest and see what happens in the relationship.
+My point is that it is probably better just to be honest and see what happens in the relationship.
 Oh, of course I need an update!